MissouriMRDT/Deprecated_Systems/NEW_MEMBER_READ_ME.txt

 //THIS FUNCTION SHOULD SPIN THESE VAUES THROUGH SOME COMBINATION OF ALL SIX MOTORS IN ANY LOGIC/MATH/OR COUNTING PATTERN OF YOUR CHOICE

 //AND ALSO PRINTS OUT THE VALUES TO THE CONSOLE

+// THIS CAN ADDED AT BEGIN HORIZON COMMANDS IN roveDeviceTemplate_Thread.c

 ////////////////////////////////////////////////////////////////////////